How to build a Cristal Baschet style instrument

-If you want to build a Cristal Baschet of your very own, you have arrived in the right place.
-This post describes the process of building a cristal baschet, with links to materials and tools so that you can build your own exciting instrument made mostly from things you can pick up from your local hardware store, or if online purchasing is more your thing, I have you covered.
+If you want to build a Cristal Baschet style instrument of your very own, you have arrived in the right place.
+This post describes the process of building a cristal baschet style instrument, with links to materials and tools so that you can build your own exciting instrument made mostly from things you can pick up from your local hardware store, or if online purchasing is more your thing, I have you covered.

 Before we delve into the fine details of putting the instrument together, allow me to provide you with some back story on how my own cristal baschets came about.
 Late in 2019, shortly before we found ourselves in the grips of the COVID-19 pandemic, Gabriella Smart (concert pianist) approached me to write a piece of piano music for her that she could tour nationally and internationally with.
 I was on board, but I wanted to avoid writing music in 12-TET, so the solution I devised was to build her an instrument that she could travel with.
-I came across the Cristal Baschet in a book called Musical Instrument Design by Bart Hopkin and decided to build an adapted version that could fit into a suitcase.
+I came across the Cristal Baschet in a book called Musical Instrument Design by Bart Hopkin and decided to build an adapted version, that I have called the electric cristal, that could fit into a suitcase.

-Early in 2020 funding came through from Arts SA and then I actually had to figure out how to construct the instrument using little more than photographs from the internet, and the information contained in Hopkin's book.
-Initially I had an instrument maker working with me on the project, but as international lock-downs started taking place, I was unable to rely upon anyone but myself.
-So I set about making some prototype instruments, ironed out some critical flaws in my design, and then set to work building two cristal baschets capable of producing a 30-pitch (unequal) division of the octave.
+The stands that I made for my instruments will likely not suit everyone, so I won't go too in depth with how to build them.
+They were build specifically to be small and to fold up, so that they could fit into the suitcase with the electric. maker working with me on the project, but as international lock-downs started taking place, I was unable to rely upon anyone but myself.
+So I set about making some prototype instruments, ironed out some critical flaws in my design, and then set to work building two electric cristalse capable of producing a 30-pitch (unequal) division of the octave.
 Enough on the background of my own cristals, let's look at how you can put your own instruments together.

 There are five main components that any Cristal Baschet is made up of, these are: